Canonical Heights on Shimura Varieties and the Andr\'e-Oort Conjecture: -adic Hodge Theory

 \subsection{The $p$-adic Riemann-Hilbert correspondence of Liu-Zhu}

-We summarize here (a consequence of) one of the main results from \cite{LZ}, in the context of $X=\Spec R$.
-To set the stage, we let $\cL$ be a $\Z_p$ - local system of finite rank $r$ over $\Spec X_{\Q_p}$, which we can identify with a $G=\Gal(\ol{\cR}/\cR)$ - module $L$, free of rank $r$ over $\Z_p$.
-The following Theorem is \cite[Thm 3.9]{LZ}.
+We summarize here (a consequence of) one of the main results from \cite{LZ}, in the context of $X=\Spf \cR$.
+To set the stage, we let $\cL$ be a $\Z_p$ - local system of finite rank $r$ over $ X^{\mathrm{rig}}$, the generic fiber of $X$.
+We can identify this with a $G=\Gal(\ol{\cR}/\cR)$ - module $L$, free of rank $r$ over $\Z_p$.
+The following Theorem\footnote{Liu-Zhu work in far greater generality.
+Indeed, they work with local systems on rigid-analytic varieties over finite extensions of $\Q_p$.
+The goal of this section is to compare Liu-Zhu's construction with the relative Fontaine-Laffaile correspondence, and hence we work in a more restricted setup.
+However, we will use Liu-Zhu's general framework in later sections.} is \cite[Thm 3.9]{LZ}.

 \begin{theorem}